Workforce Management vs Workforce Optimization [Key Differences]

 - Focus: Staffing levels, scheduling, attendance tracking , absence management, and compliance

-- Key Activities: Predicting the workload, building shifts, monitoring attendance, approving leave, & ensuring labour law compliance
+- Key Activities: Predicting the workload, building shifts, monitoring attendance, approving leave, & ensuring labor law compliance

 - Technology: WFM applications typically have forecasting functions, automated scheduling, time and attendance management , and analytics boards

-- Example: A customer support centre that uses WFM to predict peak calling times and manages schedules to ensure quick response without having to incur high costs on overtime.
+- Example: A customer support center that uses WFM to predict peak calling times and manages schedules to ensure quick response without having to incur high costs on overtime.

-Workforce Optimisation (WFO) is a strategic plan to enhance employee performance , productivity and engagement.
+Workforce Optimization (WFO) is a strategic plan to enhance employee performance , productivity and engagement.
 It extends beyond everyday workforce management and incorporates performance analytics, quality tracking, and skill building.
-WFO enables organisations to get the best out of their employees and align workforce capacities with business goals to help companies minimise expenditure, improve service quality, and achieve long-term growth.
+WFO enables organizations to get the best out of their employees and align workforce capacities with business goals to help companies minimize expenditure, improve service quality, and achieve long-term growth.

 Strategies aligned with WFO objectives, like HR-led productivity programs, can accelerate performance by up to 11%, according to Gartner .